Debt relief could help you wipe the slate clean — as long as you avoid upfront fees and guarantees.

 - Watch your credit score and report.
 Know what to expect, and monitor your credit for any irregularities.
 In general, debt settlement programs can cause your credit to take a dive.
 Debt management shouldn’t affect your score, but you might see a line on your report indicating you’re paying off a debt through credit counseling.
 Other types of debt relief shouldn’t affect your credit score or report at all.

 - Make sure everything adds up correctly.
 Do your fees match up with your original agreement?
 If you see anything out of the ordinary, call your debt relief company.
 If the numbers don’t add up, you may need to reevaulate your company and find a different solution.

 - Take advantage of free resources.
 Credit counseling agencies and other debt relief companies often provide tools to help you stick to a budget or rebuild your credit score.
 Use them to more quickly get back on track.

-Two things you might be (unpleasantly) surprised to know about debt settlement
+2 things you might be (unpleasantly) surprised to know about debt settlement

 - Fees aren’t based only on your initial debt.
 If settling $10,000 in debt requires a fee of 25%, that doesn’t necessarily mean you’ll pay $2,500.
 Tricky to calculate, fees depend on how quickly your debts are settled, how your interest accumulates, whether you continue paying your minimums, late fees your creditor charges and more.
 Expect that by the time it’s settled, your debt will be well over the amount you began with.